-Forged Wheels vs Cast Wheels
+Forged vs Cast Wheels

 When looking to purchase OEM Wheels, there are many different factors to consider.
-In addition to things like size and style, it is also important to understand the difference between forged wheels and cast wheels.
+In addition to things like size and style, it is also important to understand the difference between forged wheel and cast wheels.
 This refers to the two main ways that OEM wheels are manufactured during the production phase.

 A forged wheel is manufactured from a billet, or a large square piece of solid metal.
 The billet is heated to extreme temperatures and pressurized to take its shape.
 This thermal cycle process causes forged wheels to be stronger than cast wheels due to grain refinement.
 Consistent forging makes for stronger structural integrity with less material compared to a cast wheel, however the process costs more, rendering forged wheels the more expensive option.